 Origin of Gothicism in Literature

-The term ‘Gothic’ actually traces its origin in the medieval architecture created by the Goths, a North German tribe of the Middle ages.
+The term ‘Gothic’ actually traces its origin in the medieval architecture created by the Goths, a North Germanic tribe of the Middle ages.
 The Gothic architecture was dark, intricate, and dismal in its appearance.
 Aesthetically embellished and conceptually intricate, this medieval architecture became the inspiration for a new literary genre in Europe, namely, Gothicism or Gothic Literature.

 Development of Gothicism in Literature